UMWEDU/umw-admissions-sync/_pages/visit.md

  	<li>Guests are encouraged to bring your own mask and will be required to wear one during all aspects of the visit (both inside and outside).</li>
  	<li>Social distancing will be practiced during the session and on tour.</li>
 </ul>
 Your confirmation email will contain arrival protocol to ensure your safety and the safety of other guests and staff while visiting our campus community.
-Prior to arriving on campus, please self-assess your health to determine if a campus visit is appropriate for you at this time.
+Prior to arriving on campus, please self-assess your health and exposure to determine if a campus visit is appropriate for you at this time.
 <h2>How to get here:</h2>
 The main campus is located at <a href="https://www.google.com/maps/place/University+of+Mary+Washington/@38.3005178,-77.4749152,15z/data=!3m1!4b1!4m2!3m1!1s0x89b6c1f6e987a255:0x1ef2db66d097c3c1">1301 College Avenue, Fredericksburg, VA 22401</a>.
 The Office of Admissions – in <a href="https://www.google.com/maps/place/Lee+Hall,+University+of+Mary+Washington,+1301+College+Ave,+Fredericksburg,+VA+22401/@38.3026184,-77.4742811,17z/data=!3m1!4b1!4m2!3m1!1s0x89b6c1f7148e6255:0xe0ae54bddccaa014">Lee Hall</a>, Room 301 – is open Monday through Friday, 8 a.m. to 5 p.m.
 <h2>Where to stay:</h2>